Online Master’s Degrees in Addiction Counseling

 The curriculum includes courses such as foundations of addiction, alcohol, and drug counseling; etiology, screening, and assessment of co-occurring disorders; medical issues, psychopharmacology, and medication management; advanced assessment and diagnosis for co-occurring disorders; group counseling; evidence-based counseling and theory; behavioral addictions; and medications for addiction treatment (MAT) and counseling.

 Central Michigan University offers an online CACREP-accredited master of arts counseling program with a concentration in addiction counseling.
-Students in this program will be able to understand the factors that lead to addiction and how it can be prevented and taken care of.
+Students in this program will be able to understand the factors that lead to addiction, and how it can be prevented, and how ongoing addiction issues can be addressedtaken care of.
 Graduates will be ready for work at higher education institutions, community-based social service agencies, public and private schools, criminal justice institutions, and private practice.
 Students will be prepared for licensure as Professional Counselors (LPC) in Michigan.

 The 60-credit curriculum includes courses such as neuropsychopharmacology; etiology of addiction; addiction-oriented systems and methods of care; family counseling and therapy; diagnosis and treatment planning in counseling; crisis and trauma counseling; psychopathology in counseling; and introduction to counseling for addictions.